By Joanne Rosa

 Overnight, summer left and fall officially arrived.
 The humidity is gone, the temperature has dropped from the 70s to the 50s, and the blustery fall weather is here.
 Some of us may have even turned on the central heating in our house, and began eating like we are going into hibernation.

-There’s not much we can do about the changing season, but there is one way we can help our skin, and that’s by washing our face correctly.
+There’s not much we can do about the changing seasons, but there is one way we can help our skin, and that’s by washing our face correctly.
 It’s the first thing we should do when we wake up, and the last thing we do before we go to bed, but chances are, we’ve been doing it wrong for years.

 Celebrity dermatologist and author of “The Beauty of Dirty Skin” Dr. Whitney Bowe gave us tips on how to combat the common mistakes we make while washing our face.